Update Oct. 27, 2019: The Unity landscape has changed since the initial post. I’ve revised a lot of the original post to reflect this.

 I decided to go the way of using a Unity-provided solution: ScriptableObjects.
-One use of ScriptableObjects is as an in-editor database solution whose data can be shared at runtime.
+One use of ScriptableObjects is as an in-editor database which uses the inspector, and whose data can be shared at runtime.
 But I’m using it slightly differently in that I’m serializing the data from the ScriptableObject to a file (in the StreamingAssets folder) in the editor, and reading data back into a class from a file at runtime.
 There are many learning resources on the Unity website for how to use ScriptableObjects, so if you’re not familiar with them, please see those tutorials.
 I’m using the handy asset Odin from the AssetStore to quickly create inspector UIs for the ScriptableObject databases using simple attributes, for example buttons in the inspector to serialize the data to a file.

 Using this system of entering and editing data in the inspector of a ScriptableObject, pressing a button to serialize the data to a file, and implementing some runtime GameObject managers to deserialize the data from files back into the ScriptableObjects was working perfectly.
 I have JSON files for configuration data, and all kinds of unit and weapon data.
 Ah, but what if a user wants to have multiple mods?
 If different mods edit the same JSON files, won’t they overwrite each other?
 Ok, now we need to create some modding directories.